 Feeding on microscopic animals, larval weakfish journey from spawning areas to nursery areas, located in deeper portions of coastal rivers, bays, sounds, and estuaries.
 They remain in these areas until October to December of their first year, after which the juveniles migrate to the coast.
 Growth in weakfish is especially rapid in the first year and they mature at a young age.
 Size at age-1 is variable but most fish are 10 to 11 inches long.
 As adults, weakfish are often found near the periphery of eelgrass beds, perhaps because weakfish feed primarily on shrimp, other crustaceans, and small fish that are found near these grass beds.

 The 2016 Weakfish Benchmark Stock Assessment and Peer Review Report indicate weakfish is depleted and has been for the past 13 years.
 Under the new reference points, the stock is considered depleted when below a spawning stock biomass (SSB) threshold of 30% (15.17 million pounds).
 In 2014, SSB was 5.62 million pounds.
-The assessment found that overfishing is not occurring as total mortality in 2014 (1.11) was below the threshold of 1.36.
-The assessment indicates that natural mortality has been increasing since the mid‐1990s, from approximately 0.16 in the early 1980’s to an average of 0.93 from 2007‐2014.
-Therefore, even though fishing mortality has been at low levels in recent years, the weakfish population has been experiencing very high levels of total mortality which has prevented the stock from recovering.
-The assessment does indicate some positive signs in the weakfish stock in the most recent years, with a slight increase in SSB and total abundance; however, the stock is still well below the SSB threshold.
+While the assessment indicates some positive signs in the weakfish stock in the most recent years, with a slight increase in SSB and total abundance, the stock is still well below the SSB threshold.